Player-Compatible Learning and Player-Compatible Equilibrium: Introduction

 \section{Introduction}

 Starting with \citet{selten1975reexamination}, a number of papers have used the device of vanishingly small ``trembles'' to refine the set of Nash equilibria.
-This paper introduces \emph{player-compatible equilibrium }(PCE), which extends this approach by imposing cross-player restrictions on these trembles in a way that is invariant to the utility representations of players' preferences over game outcomes.
-The heart of this refinement is the concept of \emph{player compatibility}, which says player $i$ is more \emph{compatible} with strategy $s_{i}^{*}$ than player $j$ is with strategy $s_{j}^{*}$ if whenever $s_{j}^{*}$ is optimal for $j$ against some correlated profile $\sigma$, $s_{i}^{*}$ is optimal for $i$ against any profile $\hat{\sigma}$ matching $\sigma$ in terms of the play of the third parties, $-ij$.
-PCE requires that cross-player tremble magnitudes respect compatibility rankings.
-As we will explain, PCE interprets ``trembles'' as deliberate experiments to learn how others play, not as mistakes, and derives its cross-player tremble restrictions from an analysis of the relative frequencies of experiments that different players choose to undertake.
+This paper introduces \emph{player-compatible equilibrium }(PCE), which extends the tremble-based approach.
+PCE requires that the trembles used to support an equilibrium satisfy \emph{player compatibility}, which imposes restrictions on how one player's trembles compare to those of another.
+We say player $i$ is more player-compatible with strategy $s_{i}^{*}$ than player $j$ is with strategy $s_{j}^{*}$ if whenever $s_{j}^{*}$ is optimal for $j$ against some correlated profile $\sigma$, $s_{i}^{*}$ is optimal for $i$ against any profile $\hat{\sigma}$ matching $\sigma$ in terms of the strategies of players other than $i$ and $j$.
+PCE is invariant to the utility representations of players' preferences over game outcomes, and provides a link between tremble-based refinements and learning-in-games.
+As we will explain, PCE interprets ``trembles'' not as errors, but as players' deliberate experiments to learn how others play.
+Its cross-player tremble restrictions derive from an analysis of the relative frequencies of experiments that different players choose to undertake over time under a number of commonly used learning policies.

-Section \ref{sec:PCE} defines PCE, studies their basic properties, and proves that PCE exist in all finite games.
+Section \ref{sec:PCE} defines player compatibility and PCE, studies their basic properties, and proves that PCE exist in all finite games.
 The compatibility relation is easiest to satisfy when $i$ and $j$ are ``non-interacting,'' meaning that their payoffs do not depend on each other's play.
 But PCE can have bite even when all players interact with each other, provided that the interactions are not too strong.
 Moreover, as shown by the examples in Section \ref{sec:Examples-of-PCE}, PCE can rule out seemingly implausible equilibria that other tremble-based refinements such as trembling-hand perfect equilibrium \citep{selten1975reexamination} and proper equilibrium \citep{myerson1978refinements} cannot eliminate.